Nemo157/futures-rfcs/async-fn()-->-impl-Future.md

     let responseTask = client.get("https://www.rust-lang.org");

-    // You can do work here that doesn't rely on the response. do_something_else();
+    // You can do work here that doesn't rely on the response.
+    //
+    // Wether or not this will actually run in parallel depends on whether
+    // `hyper::Client::get` spawned its work off onto a thread pool internally. do_something_else();

     // The `await!` macro suspends `fetch_rust_lang`